martinarnesi/wumpus-the-game/README.md

+## Hunt the Wumpus - My Java version of "Hunt the Wumpus", a text-based adventure game developed by Gregory Yob in 1973

-## Wumpus Game Exam - How to run the game
+### How to run the game
 #### 1) Using your IDE (You can clone this project and run the game from the class **WumpusGame** (main class) RUN AS --> JAVA APPLICATION.

-#### 2) You can download the AmarisFinal.jar and run it from the console (Jar compile with jdk-11.0.7) Please see below
+#### 2) mvn clean compile, generate the artifact and run it in the console.
 ```
 C:\Users\jdk-11.0.7\bin>java -version
 java version "11.0.7" 2020-04-14 LTS